Is it Worth Suing an Uninsured Driver?

 Accordingly, your insurer will investigate the claim as the opposing insurer will.
 As soon as you discover the other driver is uninsured, collect all the evidence and keep all the essential documents so you can construct a solid case.

-These steps that can help you achieve this:
+These steps can help you achieve this:

 If you have suffered an injury in a motor vehicle accident, you should call the police.
 In addition to being a legal requirement, this creates an official record you can use to support your claim.